Inhaled xenobiotics can affect lung tissues directly or distant organs after absorption.

 The respiratory tract is divided into the upper respiratory tract (extrathoracic airway passages above the neck) and lower respiratory track (airway passages and lung parenchyma below the pharynx) (Figure 15–1).
 The upper respiratory track reaches from the nostril or mouth to the pharynx and functions to conduct, heat, humidify, filter, and chemosense incoming air.
 Leaving the nasal passage, air is warmed to about 33°C and humidified to about 98% water saturation.
 Air is filtered in the nasal passages with highly water-soluble gases being absorbed efficiently.
 The nasal passages also filter particles, which may be deposited by impaction or diffusion on the nasal mucosa.

 Predicted fractional deposition of inhaled particles in the nasopharyngeal, tracheobronchial, and alveolar region of the human respiratory tract during nose breathing.
 (Used with permission of J. Harkema.)
 (Reproduced with permission from Oberdorster G, Oberdorster E, Oberdorster J: Nanotoxicology: an emerging discipline evolving from studies of ultrafine particles, Environ Health Perspect, 2005 Jul;113(7):823–839.)

 In addition to conducting, conditioning, and filtering air to the lower respiratory tract, a major function of the oronasal passage is chemosensory.
 Nasal epithelia can metabolize many foreign compounds by cytochrome P450 and other enzymes.
 Humans can distinguish between more than 5 000 odors.
 The detection of odor can be protective and can induce avoidance behaviors.
-Odorant can be added to the otherwise colorless and almost odorless gas used by consumers (e.g., mercaptans to methane), to assist in detecting leaks and thereby ...
+Odorant can be added to the otherwise colorless and almost odorless gas used by consumers (e.g., mercaptans to methane), to assist in ...